Glazzes/react-native-zoom-toolkit/docs/docs/utilities/fitContainer.md

 # fitContainer

-Get the width and height for an element based on its aspect ratio and the container it's meant to fit.
+Get the width and height for an element based on its aspect ratio and the container to fit in a such a way the aspect ratio of the element is not compromised.

 ## Type Definition